Need for Harvey recovery money could complicate Congress' hectic September

 Treasury Secretary Steven Mnuchin reiterated Friday that he wants Congress to raise the debt limit by the end of the month, as conservative lawmakers argue there’s no plan to offset a debt-ceiling increase with spending cuts.

-In January 2013, the GOP-led House approved a special spending bill to help rebuild the Eastern seaboard and New York City, lashed the previous October by Hurricane Sandy.
+In January 2013, the GOP-led House approved a special spending bill to help rebuild the Eastern seaboard and New York City, lashed the previous October by hurricaine-like Superstorm Sandy.

 However, the bill passed with the support of just 49 Republicans, which as a result required “yeah” votes from 179 of 180 House Democrats.

-The Sandy request was in essence a 13th spending bill, sometimes called a supplemental appropriations bill, which almost certainly would drive up the deficit.
+The Sandy request was in essence a 13th spending bill, sometimes called a supplemental appropriations bill, was destine to drive up the deficit.

-The storm was exceptionally expensive, which was why many Republicans demanded offsets so the primary $60 billion supplemental request didn’t just explode the federal deficit.
+The storm was exceptionally expensive, which was why many Republicans demanded offsets to the primary $60 billion supplemental request to keep the federal deficit from exploding.

-No one knows if there will be federal need to cough up a supplemental spending bill to help Texas recover.
+With Harvey, nobody knows for certain whether there will be federal need to cough up a supplemental spending bill to help Texas recover.
 However, the state’s congressional delegation wields a lot of clout.

 The question is how bad the storm will be and how much the recovery will cost.
 The answers could take weeks -- just about the time the House and Senate are trying to address funding the entire federal government and avoiding a debt crisis.